Scroll section

 How did I get here?

-Grading manually lead to inconsistencies when multiple instructors are involved.
+Grading manually leads to inconsistencies when multiple instructors are involved.
 Long submissions, sometimes well over 20 pages, make the process time-consuming, especially alongside their other responsibilities.

 Left - shows submitted assignment.
 Right side - Split in 2, AI insights on the top, rubrics at the bottom.